mklai10/BlackJack/README.md

 Made the Card constructor in the Card class more robust as well as made the drawFromDeck method in the Deck class more robust.

+## Phase 4: Task 3

+ - One major thing I noticed is that the hand and dealer classes are exactly the same.
+Therefore, I wouldn't need one of the classes.
+ - Another thing i realized was that the Main class is not needed, the main could just contain all the code in BlackJack.
+ - Also, the dealer class and the Hand class could be subclasses of Deck reducing the coupling.
+ - If Hand and Dealer were subclasses of Deck then Card could be a subclass of those, once again reducing coupling.
+ - There are many functions that are called and created within the BlackJack class which could be refactored out to increase cohesion.